aleutcss/aleutcss.github.io/getting-started.md

 # Getting started with Aleut.css
 Aleut.css is a fork of [inuitcss](https://github.com/inuitcss).
 It is a powerful framework designed with scalability and performance in mind.
 Inuit was left alone a little too long, so we made a more opinionated version with a lot of the ideas proposed by Harry Roberts, easier variable-names and fewer choices.
 If you are used to inuitcss, aleutcss should be more or less plug and play.
 If you wonder what this is and how you can use it, please read on.

+{% for thing in site.node_modules %}

+{% endfor %}

+## Core ideas

+1. Mostly off by default.
+Turn on what you need
+2. Override defaults by declaring the variable before the package import
+3. Build your project based on the objects in Aleut
+4. Personalize by making components that either adds to, or builds on the objects
+5. If you're on your self, go wild with scss, if your code are to be read by others, keep it boring and readable.

 ## “Let me just try this thing”

 >    tl;dr. Download the starter.
 Uncomment some of the imports under _objects_ and set the variables to `true`.
 Run `npm start` in the command line and open [localhost:5000](http://localhost:5000) in the browser.
 Tweak some stuff and see how things change.